Timely File Your Tax Returns

 Automatic 6 Month Extension of time to file

-If you filed an extension, the due date is October 15th.
-The extension is ‘of time to file’, not ‘of time to pay’, so if you will owe or have a balance due, it will be accruing interest/penalties for failure to pay, so filing sooner rather than later is a good idea.
+If you filed (or plan to file) an extension, the final due date is October 15th.
+The extension is ‘of time to file’, not ‘of time to pay’, so if you will owe or have a balance due, it will still be accruing interest/penalties for failure to pay, so filing sooner rather than later is a good idea.
+If you file an extension, but then do not file by October 15 the extension is void and the return will be considered late.